lmu-osc/reproducibility-check/Manual_Reproducer_Repro-Test.md

 c\) **Make sure to execute all scripts once and in the correct order**, especially if a "set.seed" is used at any point in the code.
 Otherwise, the results can differ considerably.
 The "set.seed" ensures that the same random values are selected in random processes (see also: <https://r-coder.com/set-seed-r/>).If a "set.seed" command is used, this should also be noted in the ReadMe file, e.g. in the description of all necessary steps for the complete reproduction of the analyses.

--   Do all analyses run without errors or are there any error messages/omissions?

--   How long does it take to run through all the scripts?
+  1.1.
+Do all analyses run without errors or are there any error messages/omissions?
+Make a note of the errors and the scripts which produced them!
+How long does it take to run through all the scripts?
 Does the time roughly correspond to the authors' specifications in the ReadMe document (if available)?
 Make a note of the time and report back!

 **➔ 1st Termination criterion (➔ direct feedback to authors):**

 *If the scripts cannot be run through, first look for a solution to the problem yourself (e.g. with the help of the ReadMe file or a quick google search).
 Note down successful solutions in order to be able to report them back to the authors later as a tip/hint.
 If no solution is found: Please report the problem directly to the authors and interrupt the reproducibility test at this point until a solution is found!*
 <br>

-**1.2.
-Do the actual check by comparing the reproduced results with the authors' results!
+**Do the actual check by comparing the reproduced results with the authors' results!
+Using the scripts or the README-file it should be easy to identify which tables, figures and in-text numbers are produced by which script.
 List the comparisons in an Excel spreadsheet according to the following scheme (see Table below) and describe any differences:**

 a\) In the results section of the paper, mark all passages (including tables/figures/results within the body text) that contain results (especially figures, graphs) of the analyses carried out.
 Compare these individually with your own results from the executed scripts.
 The numbers within the body text do not have to be added individually to the spreadsheet; it is sufficient if all sections within the Results are listed with their headings.
 The authors should make clear where the respective results can be found (e.g. within ReadMe document and/or the scripts by adding appropriate comments).